It’s official, we all become our mums at the age of 33.

 So if you need some help finding your mojo in this area of your life, these four facts from Diane may support the process.

-- You may sound and act like your mother, but you are not your mother.
+1. You may sound and act like your mother, but you are not your mother

 You are different people.
 Even if you use the same words and some of the same behaviours, the context and your reasons behind them are different.

 Watch the interactions between your mother and your own children.
-They are guaranteed to react differently to the same words as actions as you did (or still do!).
+They are guaranteed to react differently to the same words and actions as you did (or still do!).

-- It’s possible your children will sound more like your mother than you do.
+3. It’s possible your children will sound more like your mother than you do

 Now, here’s a curly one!
 Diane says it can be very hard not to react to your kids when they say the things your mum used to say to you.
 She reminds us: “You have not suddenly become the child you once were, even if your neurons want you to believe that you have.
 And your child has not become your parent!”